lvthong312/LearningNodeJS/ZoomApi/README.md

 **Description**: Get the Current User Profile of Zoom

-**id**: is a UserId to use to create a new meeting and do something else
+**id** response field: is a UserId to use to create a new meeting and do something else

 **Response**:
 ```js